ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 ## Semideterministic Framework

-For semi-deterministic fields, which is essentially computing, a system consists of **nodes (operations/tools/parts)** and **edges (information)**.
+For semi-deterministic fields, which is essentially computing, a system consists of **edges/pipes (operations/tools/parts)** and **nodes (information)**.
 Together, they form a graph operating at an **abstraction level**.

-However, the key skill is we can
+The key idea is to start top down.
+A problem here is defined as a set of target nodes and a set of destination nodes.
+You want to build a system using edges/pipes to get from the target nodes to the destination nodes.

+And you do this via:

-* **Decompose/break** down a node/edge in a system into another system of nodes and edges, going to a deeper level of abstraction.
+* **Decomposing/break** down a edge in a system into another system of nodes and edges, going to a deeper level of abstraction.
 * **Build up** a node and edge system to be a node or edge in a higher abstraction level system.

-The key is to categorize the different types of nodes and edges as **types/parts** - certain types connect to certain parts; see how they connect together or break them down by understanding the landscape of abstraction layers, and **visualising it as a graph**.
+This would be top-down thinking.

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.